ericnewton/many-lives/README.md

 together a standard bit of boilerplate `pom.xml` than I did writing the Java code.

-And I have 10 years of using maven!
+And I have 10 years experience using maven!
+I just never start from an empty project.

 lein and sbt have learned lessons and built a newbie friendly build/dependency management infrastructure.